Pyramid of Menkaure: Attempted demolition

-In AD 1196, Al-Aziz Uthman, Saladin's son and the Sultan of Egypt, attempted to demolish the pyramids, starting with that of Menkaure.
-Workmen recruited to demolish the pyramid stayed at their job for eight months, but found it almost as expensive to destroy as to build.
-They could only remove one or two stones each day.
+In 1196, Al-Aziz Uthman, Saladin's son and the Sultan of Egypt, attempted to demolish the pyramids, starting with that of Menkaure.
+Workmen recruited to demolish the pyramid stayed at their job for eight months, but the task was expensive and slow.
+Workers were only able to remove one or two stones each day at most.
 Some used wedges and levers to move the stones, while others used ropes to pull them down.

 When a stone fell, it would bury itself in the sand, requiring extraordinary efforts to free it.
 Wedges were used to split the stones into several pieces, and a cart was used to carry it to the foot of the escarpment, where it was left.
 Despite their efforts, workmen were only able to damage the pyramid to the extent of leaving a large vertical gash at its northern face.

+Restoration attempt

+In January 2024, a project to study and document the outer granite blocks which had fallen off of the facade began, with the goal to reinstall them.
+The project was planned to take three years to complete.
+Weeks after the announcement, the project was cancelled following backlash by researchers and a report by a team of experts called in by Egyptian officials and led by Zahi Hawass, Egypt’s former minister of antiquities which “unanimously objected to the re-installation of the granite casing blocks scattered around the base of the pyramid”.